A Baltimore Cop Who Was Caught On Video Apparently Planting Drugs Has Been Charged

-The Baltimore police officer whose body camera appeared to catch him planting drugs was charged Wednesday with evidence tampering.
+The Baltimore police officer whose body camera appeared to catch him planting drugs was charged this week with evidence tampering.

 Baltimore State Attorney Marilyn Mosby announced that a grand jury indicted Officer Richard Pinheiro.
 Officials have confirmed that the drugs in the video were used to implicate a defendant who was scheduled to face trial in July 2017.